acv132/SPM_pipeline_learning_tasks/2022_analysis_script/behavioral/README.md

 Execute in the following order:

-1. Matlab main file 	for initial processing
+1. Matlab `main.m` file	for initial processing
-2. SPSS main file 	for statistical analysis
+2. SPSS `main.sps` file for statistical analysis